pei3nn/ip/docs/README.md

 ---
 ## Quick Start
+1. In your terminal, navigate to the jar location.
-1. Launch the application using the **FinixxLauncher**.
+2. launch the application using the `java -jar "JAR_FILE_NAME"`.
-2. The chat window opens with a greeting and helpful tips.
+3. The chat window opens with a greeting and helpful tips.
-3. Start typing your commands in the chat box.
+4. Start typing your commands in the chat box.
-4. Finixx will respond interactively, guiding you if the input is incorrect.
+5. Finixx will respond interactively, guiding you if the input is incorrect.
-5. View your tasks and responses in the scrollable chat window.
+6. View your tasks and responses in the scrollable chat window.
-6. When done, simply close the window—Finixx will save your tasks automatically.
+7. When done, simply close the window — Finixx will save your tasks automatically.

 ---
 ## Adding todos